What does it mean to have Body Dysmorphic Disorder (BDD)?

-- Frequent thoughts about appearance (at least an hour a day if you add up all the time you spend).
+- Frequent thoughts about perceived flaws in appearance (at least an hour a day if you add up all the time you spend).

-- Spending a lot of time staring in a mirror and/or reflective surface while fixated on the perceived flaw, or in some cases, complete avoidance of mirrors/reflective surfaces.
+- Spending a lot of time staring in a mirror and/or other reflective surfaces while fixated on the perceived flaw - or in some cases, avoidance of mirrors/reflective surfaces.

 - Covering up the disliked body area (for example, using hats, scarves, make-up, body position, or posture).

 - Repeatedly asking others if you look okay (also referred to as ‘reassurance seeking’).

 - Frequent appointments with medical professionals/cosmetic surgeons to get the disliked body area “fixed.”

 - Repeated plastic surgery or dermatologic treatment.

-- Compulsive skin picking, which includes using fingernails and tweezers are to remove perceived blemishes and/or hair.
+- Compulsive skin picking - which includes using fingernails, tweezers, and other sharp implements - to try to remove perceived blemishes or "fix" other perceived skin flaws.

 - Avoiding social situations, public places, work, school, and other situations where people might see your perceived appearance flaws.

 - Leaving the house less often or only going out at night to prevent others from seeing the “flaw.”

 - Keeping your obsessions and compulsions secret due to feelings of shame

-- Emotional problems, such as feelings of disgust, depression, anxiety, low self-esteem, suicidal thinking, etc., because the perceived appearance flaws are so upsetting.
+- Feelings of disgust, depression, anxiety, low self-esteem, suicidal thinking, etc., because the perceived appearance flaws are so upsetting.